At some point every business owner will need to exit.

 During this phase, be sure to talk to your loved ones about their expectations too.
 Some spouses have their bags packed and ready to be whisked off to Tuscany, relishing that they finally have their partner back to enjoy life with – only to be horrified that the deal requires their partner to stay on.
 It’s best to be on the same page with your post-sale plans.

-These answers will impact your ‘go to market’ strategy and the profile of buyers you will be putting the business in front of.
+These answers , and others you may ask yourself, will impact your ‘go to market’ strategy and the profile of buyers you will be putting the business in front of.
 Be prepared that saying yes to some of these questions may lead to a smaller pool of potential acquirers for your business.

 Although, if you’re happy for whomever acquires your business, to take on the challenge on their terms, then perhaps the above questions are not relevant.
 This approach certainly provides the largest range of potential buyers and flexibility, but it may require a bit of internal compromise with your motivations to sell your business.

 If you are unsure of your motivations, or aren’t quite sure how you’d like to proceed, it’s always worth talking to an exit advisor.
 They are on hand to present different scenarios to you that you may not have thought about.

 Making these decisions now may seem difficult.
 But they will pay dividends when it comes to proceeding down the sales process.
 You will come to the negotiations with a sense of confidence, and that confidence will lessen the road bumps that are inevitable in a business sale.

 Our motivations drive our decisions in life, they are the whys of our behaviour.
 As important as it is to know your why when you start a business, it’s just as important to be clear on your why when it comes time to exiting.

 “He who has a why can endure any how.” -- Frederick Nietzsche